-Getting on a helicopter is difficult at any time, because of the limited passenger capacity and the infrequency of the flights, but lately it has become even more difficult After a helicopter carrying refugees was shot down on December 14, flights have all but ceased.
+Getting on a helicopter is difficult at any time, because of the limited passenger capacity and the infrequency of the flights, but lately, it has become even more difficult.
+After a helicopter carrying refugees was shot down on December 14, flights have all but ceased.

-However, this Monday, according to the Gudauta press centre, another helicopter made a brave run for Tkvarchel.
+However, this Monday, according to the Gudauta press center, another helicopter made a brave run for Tkvarchel.
 It was fired on from a heat-seeking missile launcher and had to make a forced landing, badly damaged.